apache/druid/docs/querying/dart.md

   - Verify that `druid.msq.dart.controller.concurrentQueries` is set properly.
 If set too high, queries can get stuck on each other.
   - Use the query cache.
   - Perform query prioritization or laning.
 - TopN queries are always exact.
 Approximate TopN queries (`useApproximateTopN`) aren't supported.
 - Dart doesn't support JDBC connections.
-Druid ignores the `engine` context parameter if Dart is enabled.
+Druid ignores the `engine` context parameter when its passed through a JDBC connection.
 - Realtime scans from the MSQ engine can't reliably read complex types.
 This can happen in situations such as if your data includes HLL Sketches for realtime data.
 Dart returns a `NullPointerException`.
 For more information, see [#18340](https://github.com/apache/druid/issues/18340).
 - The `NilStageOutputReader` can sometimes lead to a `NoClassDefFoundError`.
 For more information, see [#18336](https://github.com/apache/druid/pull/18336).
 - Broadcast joins with realtime data aren't supported.
 If the left table of a join has realtime data and you're doing a broadcast join, you must set `sqlJoinAlgorithm` to `sortMerge`.